Santi-H-98/Santi-H-98/README.md

 ## My Bio:
 Mechanical Engineer hailing from Argentina, with a passion for data science.

-🛠️ With two years of hands-on experience in a leading agricultural multinational, I delved into the fascinating realm of data science.
+🛠️ With two years of hands-on experience in a leading agricultural multinational, I delved into the fascinating field of data science.
 In October 2023, I made the pivotal decision to pivot my career trajectory, setting my sights on mastering the intricacies of data science.

 📚 Currently, I'm immersed in pursuing a diploma in data science, honing my skills and knowledge to drive impactful insights and solutions in this dynamic field.